tayyqt/projects/README.md

 - Dataset: https://www.kaggle.com/olistbr/brazilian-ecommerce

 ## LinkedIn Scraper for Topic Analysis
 For another project, I modified an existing scraper to pull the top 1000 LinkedIn posts off a job search.
 This was to be fed into SAS Enterprise Miner for topic / sentiment analysis.
+The resultant analysis is also included.
 - Original scraper: https://github.com/kirkhunter/linkedin-jobs-scraper